 Luoshan Nature Trail Introduction

-At the crossroads of mountains and sea, Loushan Nature Trail boasts a simple beauty.
-This 700-meter-long trail, located at the edge of the mountains and sea, was once a path frequently used by residents of Hou'ao for oyster gathering and by fishermen.
-Carved along the cliffs, the steep steps make the round trip take about 40 minutes.
-There are two scenic viewpoints along the way, and at the end, one can gaze upon the sea statue of Confucius.
-Due to the influence of seasonal winds, the vegetation along the trail is limited, but the rare and protected species of Acer oblongum can be seen everywhere.
-Over the years, the constant northeastern winds from the sea have created a unique “wind-shear effect,” giving the trees a graceful bonsai-like appearance that showcases a rugged and majestic beauty.
-In April and May, wild lilies bloom abundantly beneath the trees and along the trail, creating a breathtaking sight.
-Nearby, a peculiar rock formation resembling the Sage Confucius stands silently over the sea, listening to the waves and enjoying the view, which adds to the charm of the area.
-Loushan Nature Trail is a multifunctional path that combines fitness, sightseeing, wave watching, and fishing.
-The beauty of the quiet mountains and the surging sea is right in front of you, making it worth experiencing and savoring.
-Note: Due to strong winds and rugged terrain in this area, please pay attention to your safety.
+Located between the mountains and the sea, the Luoshan Natural Trail is approximately 700 meters long.
+It was originally a path frequently used by residents of Hou'ao for oyster gathering and fishermen.
+The trail, carved along the cliffs, features steep steps and takes about 40 minutes to traverse round trip.
+There are two observation decks along the way, and at the end, visitors can gaze upon the sea statue of Confucius.
+Due to the influence of seasonal winds, the vegetation along the trail is limited, but the rare and endangered Anisodontea (Bermesian Geranium) can be seen everywhere.
+The unique "wind-shear effect" created by years of northeast monsoon winds has resulted in trees that resemble elegant bonsai, showcasing rugged beauty.
+In April and May, wild lilies bloom abundantly under the trees and along the trail, creating a stunning sight.
+A peculiar rock along the coast resembles Confucius standing still on the sea, listening to the waves and observing the ocean, adding a sense of wonder to the area.
+The Luoshan Natural Trail is a multifunctional path for exercise, sightseeing, wave observation, and rock fishing, where the beauty of still mountains and surging seas is right before your eyes, making it worth experiencing and savoring.
+Note: This area is subject to strong winds and rugged terrain; please take care of your own safety.